ClodaghWalsh/ClodaghWalsh.github.io/_posts/2019-07-11-My-First-Post.md

 ---
 layout: post
-title: Me, My Mistakes & I: My First Pass at Data Science
+title: Me, My Mistakes & I: My First Try at Data Science
 ---

 I left my job a few months ago in search of a more creative career path; and I ended up